An025/reactomon/README.md

-My first React app is Reactomon.
+Here is my first React app: Reactomon.

-It is available on Netlify: https://reactomon-ani025.netlify.app
+You can find it here : https://reactomon-ani025.netlify.app

-I use
+I used

 - Axios
 - React hooks